newrelic/nri-kubernetes/.github/PULL_REQUEST_TEMPLATE.md

 Please delete options that are not relevant.

+- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] Security fix
+- [ ] New feature / enhancement (non-breaking change which adds functionality)
 - [ ] Bug fix (non-breaking change which fixes an issue)
-- [ ] New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] This change requires a documentation update
-- [ ] Security fix

-## How Has This Been Tested?
+## New Tests?

-Please describe the tests that you ran to verify your changes (if applicabe).
-Provide instructions so we can reproduce.
+Please describe the new tests that were added (if applicable).

+- [ ] This change requires changes in testing:
+  - [ ] unit tests
-- [ ] Test A
+  - [ ] e2e tests

 ## Checklist:

 - [ ] Add changelog entry following the [contributing guide](../CONTRIBUTING.md#pull-requests)
-- [ ] Unit tests have been added
+- [ ] Tests have been added
 - [ ] Documentation has been updated